Why the Act demands new compliance infrastructure

 Article 18 requires keeping documentation available for national competent authorities for 10 years after the AI system is placed on the market or put into service.

 Providers must establish post-market monitoring systems proportionate to the AI system’s nature and risks.
-This includes collecting and analyzing data on system performance, logging compliance, incident patterns, and user feedback—then using this data to update risk assessments and technical documentation.
+This includes collecting and analysing data on system performance, logging compliance, incident patterns, and user feedback — then feeding the result back into risk assessments and technical documentation.
+Article 72 closes the loop: the monitoring output is part of the audit file the regulator can request.

 A robust AI compliance program requires four foundational elements: